 We use T-Mobile for our phone service.
 Service at La Conner Thousand Trails was ok with 2 to 3 bars of service.

 Our Verizon MiFi received 3 bars of service and we were able to use our Fire Stick and stream Netflix with no problems.

 - Sports, Recreation, and Playground Areas

-La Conner RV and Camping Resort normally has plenty of sports and recreation activities available but like everything else they were closed due to the Coronavirus Outbreak.
+La Conner RV and Camping Resort normally has plenty of sports and recreation activities available but like everything else, they were closed due to the Coronavirus Outbreak.
 The campground has Basketball, Tennis/Pickleball, and Volleyball Courts.
 Horse Shoes, Shuffleboard, Miniature Golf, Gym, and a couple of playgrounds.
-There is also a boat ramp to launch your boat or kayaks.
+There is also a boat ramp to launch your boat or kayak.
 Along with the great beach to walk.